One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 Hopefully, now you can see just how Google Search Console can help to improve your site’s SEO.
 No matter the size of your site, having it set up is a must.

-GSC is a tool and needs to be used often in order to be useful.
+Google Search Console is a tool and needs to be used often in order to be useful.
 Having it set up is only half the battle.
 Using it regularly is where you will see the most benefit from it.
+Want to push your SEO even further?
+Check out our in-depth guide on Bing Webmaster Tools!